appium/appium-xcuitest-driver/docs/execute-methods.md

 ### mobile: isAppInstalled

 Checks whether the given application is installed on the device under test.
-An [offload application]((https://discussions.apple.com/thread/254887240)) could be handled as not installed.
+[Offloaded applications](https://discussions.apple.com/thread/254887240) are handled as not installed.

 #### Arguments